Hermetism and other religions

 This is a comparative religion article which outlines the similarities and interactions between Hermeticism (or Hermetism) and other religions or philosophies.
-It highlights its similarities and differences with Gnosticism, examines its connections in Islam and Judaism, delves into its influence on Christianity, and even explores its potential impact on Mormonism.
+It highlights its similarities and differences with Gnosticism, examines its connections to Islam and Judaism, delves into its influence on Christianity, and even explores its potential impact on Mormonism.
 In essence, it unveils how Hermeticism has engaged with, influenced, and been influenced by a diverse array of spiritual and philosophical traditions throughout history.

 Gnosticism

 Hermetism is related to a wider intellectual current known as Gnosticism.
 Both flourished in the same period in Roman Egypt, in the same spiritual climate, sharing the goal of allowing the soul to escape from the material realm, and emphasizing a personal knowledge of God.
 Both groups held that the fundamental relationship between God and man could be found through gnosis (knowledge through experience; understanding), with the goal to "see" God, and in some instances to become one with God.

 However, there are also some significant differences between Hermetism and Gnosticism with regard to philosophical theology, cosmology, and anthropology.
-Though both agreed about God's transcendence over the Universe, Hermetists sometimes believed that God could still be comprehended through philosophical reasoning, in agreement with philosophers and Christian theologians, whereas many Gnostics felt that God was completely unknowable.
+Though both agreed about God's transcendence over the Universe, Hermeticists believed that God could still be comprehended through contemplation, in agreement with philosophers and Christian theologians, whereas many Gnostics felt that God was completely unknowable.

 While the Gnostics often indulged in and expanded upon mythological references, Hermetic texts are relatively devoid of mythology (the exceptions being Book I, Poimandres, Book III, the Sacred Sermon, and the Book IV, the Sacred Cup, or Monad).
-Hermetism is generally optimistic about God, while many forms of Christian Gnosticism are pessimistic about the creator—several Christian Gnostic sects saw the cosmos as the product of an evil creator, and thus as being evil itself, while Hermetists saw the cosmos as a beautiful creation in the image of God.
-Both held that mankind was originally divine and has become entrapped in the material world, a slave to passion and distracted from divine nature.
-However, the Gnostics as a result often adopted a pessimistic view of mankind, while the Hermetic belief system generally retained a positive attitude towards humanity.
-Hermetists believed that the human body was not evil in and of itself, but that materialistic impulses such as sexual desire were the cause of evil in the world.
+Hermeticism is also generally optimistic about God, while many forms of Christian Gnosticism are pessimistic about the creator—several Christian Gnostic sects saw the cosmos as the product of an evil creator, and thus as being evil itself, while Hermeticists saw the cosmos as a beautiful creation in the image of God.

+Both held that mankind was divine, but distinct from the world, Hermeticists however believed in cosmic harmony, whereas Gnostics believed in an antagonistic mind-body dualism.
+Gnostics followed a transcendental worldview, while Hermeticists expressed belief in microcosm–macrocosm analogy, best exemplified by the popular as above, so below.

+Finally, the Gnostics believed mankind to have a fallen nature, and a result often adopted a pessimistic view of mankind, while the Hermetic belief system generally retained a positive attitude towards humanity.
+Hermeticists believed that the human body was not evil in and of itself, but that materialistic impulses such as sexual desire caused a chain of events referred to as correspondences, which may or may not be evil, but are ultimately always resolved either way.

+Harranians

+According to ninth- and tenth-century Arabic authors, the pagan community from the Upper-Mesopotamian city of Harran (who self-identified as the Sabians mentioned in the Qur'an) counted Hermes Trismegistus as one of their major prophets.

 Islam

-According to ninth- and tenth-century Arabic authors, the pagan community from the Upper-Mesopotamian city of Harran (who self-identified as the Sabians mentioned in the Qur'an) counted Hermes Trismegistus as one of their major prophets.
 In the same period some Muslims started to identify the Qur'anic prophet Idrīs (the Islamic equivalent to the Biblical Enoch) with Hermes.
 In this context, Hermes came to be seen as a 'prophet of science'.